Alessandro Alunni Bravi: Sauber Group (2017–2025)

-From July 2017 onwards, Bravi held the positions of Board Member and General Counsel of Sauber Group.
+From July 2017 onwards, Alunni Bravi held the positions of Board Member and General Counsel of Sauber Group.
 In March 2022, he was appointed Managing Director, overviewing marketing, communications, sales, legal and finance for the group of companies.

-At the start of the 2023 season, Bravi was appointed to the additional position of Team Representative of Alfa Romeo F1 Team following the departure of Team Principal Frédéric Vasseur to Ferrari.
-This did not mean he was Team Principal, as owner Finn Rausing at the time chose Andreas Seidl as CEO for leading the transformation to Audi while opting not to appoint a Team Principal, and instead chose to appoint a Team Representative, which was tasked with running the day to day operations, which landed to Bravi.
+At the start of the 2023 season, Alunni Bravi was appointed to the additional position of Team Representative of Alfa Romeo F1 Team following the departure of Team Principal Frédéric Vasseur to Ferrari.
+This did not mean he was Team Principal, as owner Finn Rausing at the time chose Andreas Seidl as CEO for leading the transformation to Audi while opting not to appoint a Team Principal, and instead chose to appoint a Team Representative, which was tasked with running the day to day operations, which landed to Alunni Bravi.

-In January 2025, Bravi departed from the team as Team Representative at the end of January.
+In January 2025, Alunni Bravi departed from the team as Team Representative.
 As a result of his departure, Red Bull Sporting Director Jonathan Wheatley took up his new role as Team Principal earlier than expected on 1 April, instead of in the summer of 2025.
 In the meantime, Chief Operating and Technical Officer Mattia Binotto served as Interim Team Principal for the first 2 races in Australia and China, before Wheatley joined the team for the Japanese Grand Prix in his new role.

 McLaren (2025–present)

-It was announced on January 23 that Bravi would be joining McLaren as the team's new Chief Business Affairs Officer and leading the team's Driver Development Programme, taking over the role at the Driver Development Programme from Stephanie Carlin, who relinquished the position to take on further responsibilities in F1.
-Bravi joined the team from 1 February, the following day after his departure from Sauber.
+It was announced on January 23, 2025, that Alunni Bravi would be joining McLaren as the team's new Chief Business Affairs Officer and leading the team's Driver Development Programme, taking over the role at the Driver Development Programme from Stephanie Carlin, who relinquished the position to take on further responsibilities in F1.
+Alunni Bravi joined the team from 1 February, the following day after his departure from Sauber.